whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

-The output (directory path) should match the location you are working in today, and this folder should also contain the files named “inflammation\_data.csv” and “sample.csv”.
+The output (directory path) should match the location you are working in today, and this folder should also contain the files named "inflammation\_data.csv" and "sample.csv".

 If this is the case, you should have everything you need to run this tutorial.
 If not, please let us know and we will get you started.

-If you see an error message at any point, first check the command matches that in the tutorial exactly and that you haven’t accidentally missed an earlier command out.
+If you see an error message at any point, first check the command matches that in the tutorial exactly and that you haven't accidentally missed an earlier command out.
 Pay particular attention to lower/upper case letters, underscores, dashes or dots in function or object names, and that brackets and quotes are correctly paired.
-If you can’t spot the problem or have a question at any point, please don’t hesitate to ask.
+If you can't spot the problem or have a question at any point, please don't hesitate to ask.

 ### Helpful Tips